abhitirk/SER593_files/curricular_module_handling/README.md

 ### Important files in the module directory and their significance:

-**curricular_module_handling.module** - Main drupal module file which defines the menu, theme files and hooks **pending_modules_template.tpl.php** - Template file for "Pending Modules" section of the plugin, calls relevant files and routines
+**curricular_module_handling.module** - Main drupal module file which defines the menu, theme files and hooks

+**pending_modules_template.tpl.php** - Template file for "Pending Modules" section of the plugin, calls relevant files and routines

-**make_changes_template.tpl.php** - Template file for "Make Changes" section of the plugin, calls relevant files and routines under
+**make_changes_template.tpl.php** - Template file for "Make Changes" section of the plugin, calls relevant files and routines

 **commits_branches_template.tpl.php** - Template file for "Pending Modules" section of the plugin, calls relevant files and routines

 **auth.php** - Specifiy access token in this file for using GitHub API